darienmt/darienmt.github.io/_posts/2017-06-08-tensorflow-with-gpu-on-your-mac.markdown

 After google-ing it, this is an issue described [here](https://github.com/arrayfire/arrayfire/issues/1384).
 Following the steps suggested by mlloreda, downgrading to CLT 8.2 should work:

 - Log in to https://developer.apple.com/downloads/ (the version here is always the latest, we want a previous version)
-- Go here https://developer.apple.com/download/more/ and find "Command Line Tools (maxOS 10.12) for Xcode 8.2)
+- Go here https://developer.apple.com/download/more/ and find "Command Line Tools (macOS 10.12) for Xcode 8.2)
 - Install CLT
 - Run sudo xcode-select --switch /Library/Developer/CommandLineTools
 - Verify that clang has been downgraded via clang --version